fluffy/ietf/rtcweb-sdp/rid/draft-mmusic-rtp-format-identifier.md

 --- abstract

-In this specification, we define a framework for configuring and enumerating RTP streams in the Session Description Protocol.
-This framework uses "rid" SDP attribute to effectively extend RTP PT space, define media format specification in a codec agnostic way and provide a way to unambiguously map RTP Streams to a media description ("m=" line) in a given RTP Session in the cases where such a mapping might not be possible.
+In this specification, we define a framework for configuring and identifying RTP streams in the Session Description Protocol.
+This framework uses "rid" SDP attribute to effectively extend RTP PT space, describe media format specification in a codec agnostic way and provide a way to unambiguously map RTP Streams to a specific media format specification in the SDP.

-Note: The name 'rid' is not yet finalalied.
-Please refer to "Open Issues" for more details on the naming.
+Note: The name 'rid' is not yet finalized.
+Please refer to Section "Open Issues" for more details on the naming.

 --- middle

 # Introduction

 Payload Type (PT) in RTP provides mapping between the format of the RTP payload to the media format description specified in the signaling.
-For applications that use SDP for signaling, the constructs rtpmap/fmtp describe the characteristics for the media that is carried as RTP payload mapped to a given PT.
+For applications that use SDP for signaling, the constructs rtpmap and/or fmtp describe the characteristics of the media that is carried in the RTP payload, mapped to a given PT.

-Recents advances in standards such as RTCWeb, Netvc has given rise to rich multimedia applications requiring support for multiple RTP Streams in a given session [[BUNDLE, Simulcast]] or having to support multiple codecs, for example.
+Recents advances in standards such as RTCWeb, NetVC have given rise to rich multimedia applications requiring support for multiple RTP Streams in a given session [[BUNDLE, Simulcast ]] or having to support multiple codecs, for example.
 These demands have unearthed challenges inherent with the

-* Restricted RTP PT space in specifying the various payoad configurtions,
+* Restricted RTP PT space in specifying the various payload configurations,

 * Codec specific constructs for the payload formats in SDP,

-* Ambiguity in mapping  between the RTP payload format and the equivalent signaling constructs in SDP,for example.
+* Ambiguity in mapping  between the RTP payload format and the equivalent signaling constructs in SDP.

-This specification defines a new SDP framework for configuring and enumerating RTP Streams called "RTP Stream Format Identifier (rid)" along with the SDP attributes to configure the individual RTP Streams in a codec agnostic way.
-This specification also proposes a new RTP header extension and SDES item to provide correlation to associate RTP packet to the payload format specification in the SDP.
+This specification defines a new SDP framework for configuring and identifying RTP Streams called "RTP Stream Identifier (rid)" along with the SDP attributes to configure the individual RTP Streams in a codec agnostic way.
+This specification also proposes a new RTP header extension to provide correlation to associate RTP packet to the payload format specification in the SDP.

 # Key Words for Requirements